wadimw/asus-vivobook-x512fl-hackintosh/worklog.md

 # 24-12-2019
 Backlight control works now, but max brightness was low when using -wegnoegpu (or property).
 Will have to disable eGPU manually.

+# 26-12-2019
+By using PNLF ssdt specific for CoffeeLake I can successfully disable dGPU with WhateverGreen and still maintain expected brightness level.